mlbowser/journal2020/content/Journal_2020.md

 I made some website updates requested by Mark.

 I received ITS sequences from Alaska and GenBank *Elodea* samples.
-I quickly submitted thise to NGPhylogeny.fr just to see what the phylogeny would look like.
+I quickly submitted these to NGPhylogeny.fr just to see what the phylogeny would look like.
 I used the “NGPhylogeny Analyse - FastME/OneClick” analysis (Criscuolo and Gribaldo [2010](#ref-Criscuolo_2010); Desper and Gascuel [2002](#ref-Desper_2002); Junier and Zdobnov